ka215/cdbt/readme.txt

 9. The legacy version of the plugin is possible to get from [here](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Changelog ==

+= 2.1.31 =
+* Changed the version notation specifications of the plugin: (Major version number).(Minor version number).(Cumulative version number) and append the development stage display if necessary.
+* Supported completely to the static table component of non-repeater as an output format of "cdbt-view" and "cdbt-edit" shortcode.
+* Added a new feature to render data of JSON format via "cdbt-view" shortcode.
+* Added the ability to copy the specific string like shortcode, referenceable SQL with one click to the clipboard.
+* Revised English in the management screen (almost entirely completed).
+* Merged the Cookie control processing that was different in the front-end and the management screen.
+* Fixed a bug that process of value truncation does not work if it contains as like a slash or spaces at the column name.
+* Fixed a bug that could not import the data using the SQL file.
+* Besides, fixed some minor bugs, and enhanced several interfaces.

 = 2.0.12 =
 * Fixed a bug in when converting the datetime format of the data outputted.